Trams in Nuremberg: Interchanges with U-Bahn Nuremberg

 There are two points in the Nuremberg transportation network which are served by all subway lines, Plärrer station and Nuremberg Central Station.
-The former offers interchange between the subway and tram lines 4&6 while the latter offers interchange between the subway and tram lines 5,7&8.
+The former offers interchange between subway lines U1 through U3 and tram lines 4, 6 and 10 while the latter offers interchange between those subway lines and tram lines 5, 7, 8 and 11.
 The Plärrer has been a central traffic hub in Nuremberg for centuries and the Bavarian Ludwig Railway (metonymically known locally by the name of its first steam locomotive "Adler"), Germany's first railway, terminated there from 1835 to 1922.
 Historically up to 13 different tram lines served the Plärrer.

 Other interchange points between subway and tram include Wöhrder Wiese station (U2 and U3 to tram line 8) and Rathenauplatz station (U2 and U3 to tram line 8) along the main U2/U3 trunk where the two driverless subway lines overlap to a combined 100 second headway.
-There is also an interchange at Friedrich-Ebert-Platz station between U3 and tram line 4.
+There is also an interchange at Friedrich-Ebert-Platz station between U3 and tram lines 4 and 10.
 All interchanges between U2 and the tram network are also served by U3.

-Interchanges between subway line U1 exist at Aufseßplatz station (tram lines 5 and 6) as well as Frankenstraße station (tram line 5).
+Interchanges between subway line U1 exist at Aufseßplatz station (tram lines 5, 6, 10 and 11) as well as Frankenstraße station (tram line 5).

 Interchanges with S-Bahn Nuremberg and other local trains

 Besides the central interchange station Nürnberg Hauptbahnhof where all S-Bahn lines and almost all regional trains serving Nuremberg stop (the Gräfenberg railway serves only Nuremberg Northeast station) there are also a handful of interchange stations between the tram system and Nuremberg S-Bahn as well as between the tram system and regional trains.

 Passengers can change between tram lines 4 and 6 and the S-Bahn lines S1 and S2 at Nürnberg-Steinbühl station.
-Nürnberg-Dutzendteich station meanwhile allows connections between S2 and tram line 6.
+Nürnberg-Dutzendteich station meanwhile allows connections between S2 and tram lines 6 & 10.

-Tram line 5 offers several connections to the S-Bahn at Nürnberg-Dürrenhof station (S1 and S2) as well as to S1 at Nürnberg-Ostring station (within walking distance of tram stop "Business Tower").
-Furthermore, tram line 5 serves Nürnberg-Mögeldorf station which is also served by S1.
+Tram line 5 offers several connections to the S-Bahn at Nürnberg-Dürrenhof station (S1 and S2) as well as to S2 at Nürnberg-Ostring station (within walking distance of tram stop "Business Tower").
+Furthermore, tram line 5 serves Nürnberg-Mögeldorf station which is also served by S2.

 Due in part to being not electrified services along the Right Pegnitz line (Nuremberg Cheb railway) are branded as regional trains instead of S-Bahn.
 There are interchanges between the tram line 8 and regional train services along that line at Nürnberg Ostbahnhof ("Nuremberg East(ern) Station") and Erlenstegen.
 In the course of planned Nuremberg S-Bahn expansion, the Right Pegnitz line is to be electrified and integrated into the S-Bahn Nuremberg network at some future date.
 The expansion might also include infill stations with further S-Bahn/Tram interchanges.